themanfred/themanfred/README.md

 ### Hi there 👋, I'm Thomas Freund

-- 🔭 I’m currently working on a video game called World llamanation
 - 🌱 I’m always learning and sharing
 - 💬Some articles I have written: https://medium.com/@tfreundp
 - ⚡Youtube channel (interviews with some developers): https://bit.ly/3rCGsoc